frantisek-218/MIKROTIK/README.md

 # Sentinel DynFW Client

-This is a Python script that serves as a client for Turris Sentinel Dynamic Firewall (DynFW).
+This is a Python script that serves as a client for Turris Sentinel Dynamic Firewall (DynFW) and is created for MikroTik router purposes.
 It communicates with a Turris Sentinel server using ZeroMQ, fetches server certificates, and manages IP addresses in a MikroTik RouterOS device.

 ## Commands: